josephearl/awesome-retrospectives/README.md

 * [What is a Retrospective?](http://finding-marbles.com/retr-o-mat/what-is-a-retrospective/) - An introduction to retrospectives.
 * [The Retrospective Prime Directive](http://www.retrospectives.com/pages/retroPrimeDirective.html) - The key to running successful retrospectives.

-## Activities & Planning
+## Retrospective Activities

-For when you need ideas for retrospective activities or structuring a retrospective:
+For when you need ideas for retrospective activities:

 * [Retromat](https://plans-for-retrospectives.com/en/) - Activities and a planning tool which can be used to share your plan with others.
 * [Fun Retrospectives](http://www.funretrospectives.com) - Activities and ideas for retrospectives.